-U Evacuate the building as Emergency Lighting will cease in approx. 60 minutes
+Assess the need to evacuate the building as Emergency Lighting will cease in approx. 60 minutes

-Please enter back up specific for your building Back-up EXIT & EMERGENCY LIGHTS: Emergency Door Release The emergency lights will run on batteries for approx. 90 minutes.
+Please enter back up specific for your building Back-up EXIT & EMERGENCY LIGHTS: The emergency lights will run on batteries for approx. 90 Emergency Door Release minutes.
 Where emergency door releases are present and the green/white button does not respond the green/white break glass must be activated to release the door.
-EWIS (if applicable) In the event of mains input power failure the battery is capable of maintaining the system in normal working condition for at least 8 hours.
-After which, sufficient capacity shall remain to operate the EWIS including all audible and visible signals at the specified outputs for a period not less than 90 minutes.
+EWIS (if applicable) In the event of mains input power failure the battery is capable of maintaining the system in normal working condition for at least 8 hrs.
+After which, sufficient capacity shall remain to operate the EWIS including all audible and visible signals at the specified outputs for a period not less than 90 mins.
 FIRE INDICATOR PANEL In the event of a mains input power failure the battery is capable of maintaining the system in normal working condition for at least 24 hrs, after which sufficient capacity shall remain to operate two alarm zone facilities and all associated ancillary control functions for 30 mins.
-SECURITY KEY PAD (if applicable) PHONE SYSTEM GENERATOR (if applicable) LOCATION OF EMERGENCY TORCHES (if applicable)
+SECURITY KEY-PAD (if applicable) PHONE SYSTEM GENERATOR (if applicable) LOCATION OF EMERGENCY TORCHES (if applicable)